 Abnormal cells are not cancer.
-But if they are not checked and treated, they can develop into cancer.
+But they can develop into cancer if they are not found and treated.

 - having a weakened immune system

-- being sexually active in early teenage years
+- being sexually active in your early teenage years

-- if your birth mother took the hormonal drug diethylstilbestrol (DES) while pregnant with you.
-Talk to your GP about the risks
+- if your birth mother took the hormonal drug diethylstilbestrol (DES) while pregnant with you

 Content supplied by the NHS and adapted for Ireland by the HSE